SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 radio_map = PlanarRadioMap(scene, cell_size, center, orientation, size)

-# Computes the pathloss map
+# Computes the pathloss map (except for diffraction)

-# `radio_map` is updated in-place
+# `radio_map` is updated in-place.

 with dr.scoped_set_flag(dr.JitFlag.OptimizeLoops, False):